Choosing where to stay in Paris can be difficult but we're here to help.

-Pedestrian Streets - The area around Les Halls and the River Seine is home t many pedestrian streets
+Pedestrian Streets – The area around Les Halls and the River Seine is home to many pedestrian streets

-Les Halles - Go shopping at Paris' premiere underground shopping center.
+Les Halles – Go shopping at the premiere underground shopping center.
 This was formerly the Paris food market, now it's a place to shop and see a movie.

 Jardin du Palais Royal – Palais Royal is home to the ministry of culture but you can visit its gardens and surrounding boutique shops

 Louvre Museum Evening and Charcuterie Board – Take an exclusive evening tour of the Louvre free from crowds.
 The guided tour will take you through the highlights and end at a famous wine bar.